(142) BEYOND SUPERNATURE as Dr Watson makes his entrance from Baker Street to help in "The Strange Case of Hylozoism".

 "My experiment seems to be at an end, so lead on Miss Gatewood."

 The feminine principle is regarded as subtler than the masculine.
-After the failure/end of his experiment, Holmes is led off by the young woman to the start of a new mission, one which might be seen as leading to a new insight on the nature of life.
+After the failure/end of his experiment, Holmes is led off by the young woman to the start of a new mission, one which might be seen as leading to a new insight into the true nature of life.

 Madame Tussaud’s is in the adjacent street to Baker Street where Holmes and Watson had set up home at the fictional 221b.
 Sherlock Holmes of course is the great detective.